Have a question about SPOR or the BC SUPPORT Unit? Email us at email@example.com.

 - Is the BC SUPPORT Unit connected to the BC health research strategy?

-SPOR stands for Strategy for Patient-Oriented Research (SPOR), a national initiative led by the Canadian Institutes of Health Research.
-The strategy was developed “to foster evidence-informed health care by bringing innovative diagnostic and therapeutic approaches to the point of care.”
+SPOR is an acronym.
+It stands for Strategy for Patient-Oriented Research (SPOR), a national initiative led by the Canadian Institutes of Health Research.
+This strategy was developed “to foster evidence-informed health care by bringing innovative diagnostic and therapeutic approaches to the point of care.”

 SPOR is intended to improve health outcomes and enhance patients’ health care experience by integrating research evidence at all levels in the health system.
 This presents an important opportunity to make health research more responsive to health care system priorities focused on improved patient outcomes.